simeononsecurity/simeononsecurity.ch/content/other/onocoy-gps-gnss-reciever-basestation-on-a-budget/index.en.md

 # ONLY IF MODULE IS UM982
 # CONFIG SIGNALGROUP 3 6

+# UM982 with Dual Antennas Only
+# CONFIG PVTALG MULTI

-# Enable All GPS Messages
+# Enable All Standard NEMA Messages
 unlog
 gndhv 1
 gngga 1